eliranwong/wsl2/README.md

 https://github.com/eliranwong/wsl2/blob/master/input_method/ibus.md

-# Setup Terminal Apps
+# Setup Linux Terminal Apps

 For issues with official pengwin terminal window and alternatives, you may read:

 https://github.com/eliranwong/wsl2/blob/master/terminal/Readme.md

+# Setup Windows Terminal (Preview)

+Microsoft "Windows Terminal (Preview)" supports unicode characters.
+It can be downloaded via "Microsoft Store" app or run in "Windows PowerShell (Admin)" if "Chocolately" is installed:

+> choco install microsoft-windows-terminal

+To set a WSL terminal as default:

+1) Open "Windows Terminal (Preview)"
+2) Select "Settings"
+3) Change the value of "defaultProfile"

-# Tricks for Launching GUI Apps
+# Tricks for Launching Linux GUI Apps

 There were mutliple issues about running GUI apps with pengwin version earlier than 1.3.4 under WSL2.
 Most know issues had been fixed with pengwin version 1.3.4.